near/docs/docs/roles/developer/contracts/assemblyscript.md

 This object provides an interface to the blockchain storage.
 It is a standard key-value store where keys are strings and the values can be multiple types including `string`, `bytes`, `u64`.
 Anything else needs to be first converted into these types.

-All contract data is stored in the same key-value data store on the blockchain (called "storage" and imported from `near-runtime-ts`) with a few convenience methods for reading, writing, searching and deleting keys and values using various data types.
+All contract data is stored in the same key-value data store on the blockchain (called "storage" and imported from `near-sdk-as`) with a few convenience methods for reading, writing, searching and deleting keys and values using various data types.

 We also provide a few collections for convenience including `PersistentMap`, `PersistentVector`, `PersistentDeque` and `PersistentTopN` which wrap the `Storage` class to mimic a Map, Vector (aka.
 Array) and Deque.
 And of course you can use these as examples as inspiration for your own custom data structures.